jclark/rpi-cm4-ptp-guide/chrony.md

 This page is written assuming [Fedora](fedora.md) as the OS.

-## Getting started
+## PPS input

-Initially I recommend you just wire up the PPS output and the GND from the GPS receiver.
-Don't worry yet about the serial connection.
-The PPS output says exactly when a second starts; chrony can figure which second it is from network sources.
+Chrony can work fine with just the PPS siganl from the GPS: the pulse says exactly when a second starts; chrony can figure out which second it is from network sources.

 Before trying to get chrony working, it's a good idea to check that the kernel is seeing the PPS signal, which can be done with these commands: